-6 Conclusion
+Conclusion

-We proposed a system where a human agent collaborates in emergent music generation.
-However, the agent collaborates as a "side-effect" of its behavior, and does not need to be actively involved, and is not required to be a music expert.
-We prove the correctness of our algorithm, and study the probability of generating music, showing that it is greater with the presence of a human agent.
-Our experimental results also indicate a larger frequency of arpeggios when a human uses our system, which indicates musical quality.
-Additionally, experiments with 10 human players show that users were not aware of their impact (in comparison with randomly drawing notes), but were more likely to define the product of the system as "music" when using our approach.
-It is still necessary, however, to runs experiments with a larger pool of human subjects, in order to better confirm our conclusions; and to verify our assumption that humans tend to move less in diagonals.
+In our system, a human agent collaborates in emergent music generation.
+The agent collaborates as a "side-effect" of its behavior: it does not need to be actively involved, and is not required to be a music expert.
+We prove the correctness of our algorithm, and study the probability of generating music, showing that it is greater with a human agent.
+Our experiments show a larger frequency of arpeggios when a human uses our system, indicating musical quality.
+We find that users were not aware of their impact, but they seem to be likely to define the product of our system as "music".
+It will be necessary to run experiments with a larger pool of human subjects, in order to better confirm our experimental results.